-We saw evidence that the dentists justified, graded and reported on the X-rays they took.
-The practice carried out X-ray audits monthly following current guidance and legislation.
-We also saw the practice regularly quality assured its treatment room computer screens; this ensured the best visual quality of the screen was maintained whilst checking digital radiographs.
+We saw evidence that the dentists justified, graded and reported on the X-rays they took but this was not consistently recorded.
+The practice carried out X-ray audits every year but improvements could be made to bring the audits in line with current guidance and regulation.